cardano-scaling/hydra/docs/adr/2022-07-22_019-reference-scripts.md

   1. Add them as outputs to the `init` transaction or prior that as part of each Hydra Head instance
   2. Post them out-of-band, separate to individual Head instances

 * Ownership of the outputs holding the scripts is to be considered.
 If these "reference outputs" are spent, they cannot be referred to anymore.
-This would mean all heads referring ot them become denialed of service (DoS).
+This would mean all heads referring to them can be denied of service (DoS).

 * Each head will need to refer to the correct version of the hydra scripts.
 That is, consistent with the script hashes known to the `hydra-node`.
   + This is also related to the problem of managing script versions & updates.